Nouns

 Noun Clauses

 A noun can be concrete or abstract, it doesn't have to be some physical entity or even a finite state.
 It can be a process or really anything that you might want to refer to and use as a subject or object of a sentence.
-In Hisyëö, you can create these complex nouns by building sentences within a special clause called a Noun Clause.
+In Hisyëö, you can create these complex nouns by building sentences within a subordinate clause called a Noun Clause.
 In order to create one of these clauses, you must start with a particle.
 There are two special words available that can be used to introduce a noun clause:

 After this particle, you start your sentence.
 In the infinitive/gerund form, you do not provide an agent/experiencer (subject) of the sentence because this is the nature of how infinitives are used: a noun that refers to the meaning expressed by the inner sentence but referred holisitically as an object in the outer sentence.